 Trainees were asked to rate their confidence in managing common perioperative issues including delirium, nutrition and fluid management.
-The frequency of junior and senior trainees agreeing or strongly agreeing with each statement is shown in table 1.
+The frequency of junior and senior trainees agreeing or strongly agreeing with each statement is shown in Table 1.
 Junior trainees reported significantly higher levels of confidence in managing post-operative delirium (p<0.01), identifying potential drug interactions and starting new medications (p<0.01), compared to senior trainees.
-Both senior and junior trainees reported low levels of confidence in their ability to assess the nutritional status of frail patients, and subsequently initiate treatment (table 1).
-Conversely, two thirds of trainees (68.3%, n=402/589) felt confident in assessing fluid balance and prescribing fluids in older patients.
+Both senior and junior trainees reported low levels of confidence in their ability to assess the nutritional status of frail patients, and subsequently initiate treatment (Table 1).
+Conversely, two thirds of trainees (68.3%, 402/589) felt confident in assessing fluid balance and prescribing fluids in older patients.

 Delirium

-Only 37.4% (n=220/589) of trainees felt confident in managing postoperative delirium.
-Altered consciousness, sudden onset and inattention were correctly identified as the three key diagnostic features of delirium by 59.4% (n=350/589), 60.6% (n=357/589) and 38.3% (n =226/589) of trainees (table 2), respectively.
-Overall, only 5.9% (n=36/606) of all respondents were able to correctly identify all 3 key diagnostic criteria.
+Only 37.4% (220/589) of trainees felt confident in managing postoperative delirium.
+Altered consciousness, sudden onset and inattention were correctly identified as the three key diagnostic features of delirium by 59.4% (350/589), 60.6% (357/589) and 38.3% (226/589) of trainees (Table 2), respectively.
+Overall, only 5.9% (36/606) of all respondents were able to correctly identify all 3 key diagnostic criteria.
 Significantly more junior trainees correctly identified inattention and altered consciousness as key features, compared to senior trainees (p<0.01).
 It was a common misconception between junior and senior trainees that altered-sleep wake cycle and delusions were diagnostic features of delirium.

 Mental capacity

-31.7% (n=192/606) reported that they did not feel confident in assessing mental capacity or conducting a best interest meeting.
+A total of 31.7% (192/606) reported that they did not feel confident in assessing mental capacity or conducting a best interest meeting.
 Confidence was not associated with level of training (p=0.17) or formal training in care of older patients (p=0.06).
-Despite low confidence, the majority of trainees (>75%) correctly answered a series of true/false questions relating to mental capacity (table 3).
+Despite low confidence, the majority of trainees (>75%) correctly answered a series of true/false questions relating to mental capacity (Table 3).

 Multi-disciplinary care

-89.7% (n=525/585) of trainees sought medical advice when managing frail surgical patients; typically from an anaesthetist (82.9%, n=483/583), physician (76.5%, n=446/583), geriatrician (60.4%, n=352/583), occupational therapist (63.1%, n=368/583) or physiotherapist (67.6%, n=394/583).
+A total of 89.7% (525/585) of trainees sought medical advice when managing frail surgical patients; typically from an anaesthetist (82.9%, 483/583), physician (76.5%, 446/583), geriatrician (60.4%, 352/583), occupational therapist (63.1%, 368/583) or physiotherapist (67.6%, 394/583).
 Old age psychiatrists were least likely to be consulted.
-Trainees overwhelmingly felt that greater support from a specialist service for frail patients would improve preoperative optimisation (93%, n=531/571) and post-operative rehabilitation (94.4%, n=539/571) (figure 2).
+Trainees overwhelmingly felt that greater support from a specialist service for frail patients would improve preoperative optimisation (93%, 531/571) and post-operative rehabilitation (94.4%, 539/571) (Figure 2).
 Significantly more senior trainees agreed or strongly agreed that greater support from specialist services would improve their learning outcomes (p=0.042).
-Similarly, 86.7% (n=495/571) of trainees agree or strongly agreed that frail patients would benefit from involvement of a geriatrician within the MDT.
+Similarly, 86.7% (495/571) of trainees agree or strongly agreed that frail patients would benefit from involvement of a geriatrician within the MDT.

 Discussion